lightning/bolts/04-onion-routing.md

 onion messages.

-`len` allows larger messages to be sent than the standard 1300 bytes allowed for an HTLC onion, but this should be used sparingly as it is reduces the anonymity set, hence the recommendation that it either looks like an HTLC onion, or if larger, be a fixed size.
+`len` allows larger messages to be sent than the standard 1300 bytes allowed for an HTLC onion, but this should be used sparingly as it reduces the anonymity set, hence the recommendation that it either looks like an HTLC onion, or if larger, be a fixed size.